-CB1 receptors are mostly found in the brain and parts of our central nervous system, while CB2 receptors exist in the immune and digestive system.
+CB1 receptors are primarily found in the central nervous system, while CB2 receptors exist chiefly in the immune and digestive systems.

-However, to make sure only the right compounds enter the right pathway, receptors have a "lock" of sorts.
-If a receptor interacts with the right cannabinoid, the pathway is unlocked, and the ECS takes action.
+However, these receptors have a "lock" of sorts to ensure the right compounds enter the right pathway.
+If a receptor interacts with a matching cannabinoid ("the key"), the pathway is unlocked, and the ECS takes action.

-When this happens, we experience several of the effects the compound has become known for.
+Depending on where in the body this interaction occurs, we can experience various physiological effects as a result.
 However, while CBD is not the only compound that can stimulate CB1 and CB2 receptors, it is one of the few that doesn't have any mind-altering side effects.

-CBD's role as a versatile general manager extends far beyond just CB1 and CB2 receptors.
+CBD's role as a versatile general manager of the ECS extends far beyond just CB1 and CB2 receptors.

 It can also influence receptors not directly linked to the ECS.
 These include receptors that trigger the release of serotonin (5-HT), a chemical that supports feelings of happiness and well-being.

-Finally, CBD also prompts a reaction from receptors in the liver (PPAR-alpha).
-This can speed up metabolism inside the liver and is something scientists are still working hard to understand.
+Finally, CBD also prompts a reaction from receptors in the liver (PPAR-alpha), which is something scientists are still working hard to understand.